RobbyGillespie/Optimal-NFL-Play-Simulator/README.md

         views.py -- This contains the bulk of the work of our django program.
 The functions on this page, get_teams, simulate, and welcome, as well as the helper function split, are used to create the data to fill the html templates we provide in templates.

-    db.sqlite3 -- This is our database, which holds the two teams input by the user.
+    db.sqlite3 -- This is our database, which holds the two teams input by the user, and then deletes them after being used in views.simulate(), to not affect the next input.